kotrynakotryna/backup/README.md

 ![exampleImage](git.jpg)

-## Structure
+## Files to download

+For the project to work you would need to download video and audio files from here [dropbox](https://www.dropbox.com/home/files_for_the_installation)
-The projects contains the following:
+The file contains the following:
 * Two video files that are a part of the installation
 * One audio file that was recorded as a background sound for the piece